LuisOlivaresJ/Dosepy/docs/Jupyter_Book/intro.md

   * In relative mode, the percentage could be interpreted with respect to the maximum dose (global normalization), or with respect to the local dose (local normalization); according to user selection.
 * Dose threshold can be adjusted by the user.
 * The reference distribution can be selected by the user.
-* It is allowed to define a search radius as an optimization process for the calculation.
+* It is possible to define a search radius as an optimization process for the calculation.
 * By default, percentile 99 from dose distribution is used as maximum dose.
-This makes it possible to avoid the possible inclusion of artifacts or user labels in specific positions of the distribution (useful with radiochromic film).
+This is used to avoid the possible inclusion of artifacts or user markers.
 * Interpolation is not yet supported.

 ### Dose profiles